ljw1004/blog/Analyzers/PlatformSpecificAnalyzer/ReadMe.md

 Technical specification
 -------------------------

-Some platform methods come from a specific UWP platform extension SDK.
+Some platform methods come from a specific UWP platform extension SDK, or from a version of UWP that's higher than the TargetPlatformMinVersion in your vbproj/csproj.
 And some methods might have the [PlatformSpecific] attribute on them.
 And some fields/properties might have the [PlatformSpecific] attribute too.

-This analyzer checks that any invocation of a method that's in Windows.* namespace but outside the common UWP platform, and any invocation of a method with a [*Specific] attribute on it, either (1) is in a method marked as [*Specific], or (2) is "properly guarded" as defined below.
+This analyzer checks that any invocation of a method that's in Windows.* namespace but outside the common UWP platform, and any invocation of a method with a [*Specific] attribute on it, either (1) is in a method marked as [*Specific], not necessarily the same same attribute, or (2) is "properly guarded" as defined below.

 *Properly Guarded*.
 You must either have the invocation itself or a Return statement inside the positive branch of an `If` block whose conditional includes a "proper guard".